-Apple Cider Vinegar (or ACV for short) has been given to chickens for many years since it has numerous health benefits and supports the immune system.
+Apple Cider Vinegar for chickens (or ACV for short) has been used for many years since it has numerous health benefits and supports the immune system.
 It is particularly good at times of stress which can cause chickens to pick up disease when the immune system is low.

 Since I started using ACV I noticed a big difference in the health of my flock and now recommend it to all chicken keepers.